 Pasinex Resources Limited owns 50% of Horzum Maden Arama ve Isletme Anonim Sirketi ("Horzum AS" or "Joint Venture"), through its 100% owned subsidiary Pasinex Arama ve Madencilik Anonim Sirketi ("Pasinex Arama").
 The other 50% owner is Akmetal Madencilik Sanayi ve Ticaret A.S. ("Akmetal"), a private Turkish company.
 Horzum AS holds 100% of the producing Pinargozu high-grade zinc mine.
 Horzum AS sells directly to zinc smelters and or refiners through commodity brokers from its mine site in Türkiye.
-The Company also holds a 51% interest, with an option to increase to an 80% interest of a high-grade zinc exploration project, the Gunman Project, located in Nevada.
+The Company also holds a 51% interest of a high-grade zinc exploration project, the Gunman Project, located in Nevada, USA.

-These consolidated financial statements were approved and authorized for issuance by the Audit Committee and Board of Directors on May 31, 2024.
+These consolidated financial statements were approved and authorized for issuance by the Audit Committee and Board of Directors on June 25, 2025.